-The buyer will bring along a cashier’s check which will cover any remaining fees and costs to close.
+The buyer will bring a cashier’s check, covering any remaining fees and costs to close.

 The home buyer will sign a document that transfers the property title from the homeowner to the buyer.

 The closing agent, escrow, lawyer, or notary will take the new deed to the correct government office for registration.
-At this point, the home buyer will be recorded as the rightful owner of the property being sold.
+At this point, the home buyer will be recorded as the rightful owner of the sold property.

-Finally, the seller will be given any takings they are due from the sale as soon as their remaining mortgage balance and closing costs have been paid.
+Finally, the seller will be given any takings due from the sale as soon as their remaining mortgage balance and closing costs have been paid.

 🔄Round-up: During a closing, the ownership and property title are passed on from the seller to the buyer.
-A home buyer will sign many different documents that an escrow has prepared, and any closing cost will be settled.
+A home buyer will sign many documents an escrow has prepared, and any closing costs will be settled.
 Commissions for your real estate agents will be paid and then distributed by the closing or escrow agent.

 Buyers Checklist: What to Bring